-Ajman Bank Signs MOU With KPMG For Developing A Robust ESG Framework
+Ajman Bank Signs MOU with KPMG for Developing a Robust ESG Framework

-(MENAFN- ForPressRelease) Ajman Bank, a leading Islamic financial institution in the UAE, is proud to announce its strategic partnership with KPMG ESG Services, marking a significant milestone in its commitment to environmental, social, and governance (ESG) principles.
-The Memorandum of Understanding (MOU) between Ajman Bank and KPMG ESG Services was signed in a ceremony at Ajman Bankï¿1⁄2s head office, attended by leaders from both organizations.
-Fadi Alshihabi, Partner and ESG Services Leader at KPMG, and Zohaib Ali Zahid, Head of Environmental, Social & Governance (ESG)ï¿1⁄2at Ajman Bank, exchanged the MOU.
+(MENAFN- EVOPS PR) Ajman Bank, a leading Islamic financial institution in the UAE, is proud to announce its strategic partnership with KPMG ESG Services, marking a significant milestone in its commitment to environmental, social, and governance (ESG) principles.
+The Memorandum of Understanding (MOU) between Ajman Bank and KPMG ESG Services was signed in a ceremony at Ajman Bank’s head office, attended by leaders from both organizations.
+Fadi Alshihabi, Partner and ESG Services Leader at KPMG, and Zohaib Ali Zahid, Head of Environmental, Social & Governance (ESG) at Ajman Bank, exchanged the MOU.

-The collaboration aims to develop Ajman Bankï¿1⁄2s inaugural ESG Framework, a roadmap, and a long-term vision for sustainability.
-The UAEï¿1⁄2s declaration of 2023 as a year dedicated to sustainability underscores the nationï¿1⁄2s collective endeavor to foster sustainable practices across all sectors.
+The collaboration aims to develop Ajman Bank’s inaugural ESG Framework, a roadmap, and a long-term vision for sustainability.
+The UAE’s declaration of 2023 as a year dedicated to sustainability underscores the nation’s collective endeavor to foster sustainable practices across all sectors.
 Ajman Bank aligns with this national agenda, reinforcing its dedication to climate action and broader sustainability issues.

-Zohaib Ali Zahid, speaking on behalf of Ajman Bank, emphasized the Bankï¿1⁄2s enhanced responsibility towards sustainable and responsible banking practices, especially as an Islamic Bank. ï¿1⁄2Our partnership with KPMG ESG Services marks the beginning of a transformative journey for Ajman Bank.
+Zohaib Ali Zahid, speaking on behalf of Ajman Bank, emphasized the Bank’s enhanced responsibility towards sustainable and responsible banking practices, especially as an Islamic Bank.
+“Our partnership with KPMG ESG Services marks the beginning of a transformative journey for Ajman Bank.
 We are committed to leading by example in the banking sector by integrating sustainability into our business strategy, operations, and culture.
-This initiative is a cornerstone in our mission to achieve our long-term ESG vision, benefiting our stakeholders and contributing positively to the communities we serve.ï¿1⁄2
+This initiative is a cornerstone in our mission to achieve our long-term ESG vision, benefiting our stakeholders and contributing positively to the communities we serve.”

 -End-